 Getz/Gilberto by Stan Getz & João Gilberto

-Genre: Bossa Nova & Jazz
+- Bossa Nova, Samba & Jazz

 Ipanema is a famous neighbourhood and beach in the city of Rio de Janeiro.